Hello and welcome to the Young Chamber!

 Kit Williams – Mentor, Trainer and Masters Student

-Kit is originally from Germany and spent his earlier years between there and the UK however the transient lifestyle of his formative years gave him a passion for seeking out new experiences and opportunities, especially when it involves learning more about different cultures.
-Kit gained BA in English and Media at Massey University, ultimately graduating as a Massey scholar.
+Kit is originally from Germany, after moving to NZ he gained a BA in English and Media at Massey University, ultimately graduating as a Massey scholar.
 He then took on a team leader role where he developed his interpersonal and communication skills, becoming effective at managing and guiding his team to success.
 After a period a travelling around Europe to feed his travel bug, Kit returned to New Zealand and transitioned into a part-time mentoring and training role while studying his Masters degree full time.
 Through the interaction and communication required within both of these pursuits, Kit has built his leadership skills and discovered a real passion for helping others achieve their career goals.

 Kiesha Dais – Youth Development Officer/Youth Space & Future Leaders Coach/Inspiring Stories

 Kiesha is a qualified Social Worker who had been working at the Youth Space (PNCC) as a Youth Development Officer for over 5 years ago.
 As the Palmy Future Leaders Coach, Kiesha’s role is to empower a group of young people 17-25 years, to build on their social entrepreneurship and leadership skills whilst they take on meaningful projects to tackle local challenges within their community.